nitasn/PaperClips-VSauce-Experiment/README.md

 # PaperClips_vs_Zipf
-Modeling a PaperClip experiment to demonstrates Zipf's law, as suggested by Michal Xtevens from VSause.
+Modeling a PaperClip experiment to demonstrates Zipf's Law, as suggested by Michal Stevens from VSause.